elmunoz42/notabtion-angular/README.md

-# NotabtionAngular
+# Notabtion

-Notabtion is a music notation that allows users to write music into the form, save it and have it display with scrolling animation.
+Notabtion (tm) is a music notation that allows users to write music into the form, save it and have it display with scrolling animation.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 ## Planning